Get

 Image Credit: Dorottya Mathe, Shutterstock

 Dogs with long coats can have a variety of hair textures.
 Sometimes, these dogs also fall into the curly coat category, depending on their haircut.
-Other times, their coats may be very straight and shed profusely.
+Other times, their coats may be very straight.

 Either way, the longer their coat is, the more grooming you can expect to do.
-If the dog sheds, you can expect more shedding.
-If the dog doesn’t shed, their coat must be brushed to keep tangles away.
-You’re going to be spending quite a bit of time brushing them either way.
+Their level of shedding may vary but expect to be spending quite a bit of time brushing them either way.

 Long-coated dogs include: